 These questions are designed to measure your vocabulary, specifically your understanding of precise word meanings.

-4. Which of these words completes the sentence in the way that makes most sense?
+1. Which of these words completes the sentence in a way that makes the most sense?

-5. Which of these words completes the sentence in the way that makes most sense?
+2. Which of these words completes the sentence in a way that makes the most sense?